[ 30 April 2010 to 23 May 2010. ] Supermolet: Orbit, 2010Digital print on anodized aluminum and MDF 80 x 120 cm

 Johnny Roadkill, Activate Jetpack, Flat Earth Confederacy

-[ 11 April, 2010; 1:30 pm; ] You might have heard about the Tweed Rides that have been popping up across the world, provding lovers of cycling and of elegant tweed sportswear the opportunity to combine these interests and meet others while enjoying the great outdoors.
+[ 11 April 2010 at 1:30 pm; ] You might have heard about the Tweed Rides that have been popping up across the world, provding lovers of cycling and of elegant tweed sportswear the opportunity to combine these interests and meet others while enjoying the great outdoors.

 Canberra has its own Tweed Ride, which is really a lot of fun to be involved with.